Gozo Adventures Header - Kayaking

 Can I book the Malta to Gozo fast ferry in advance?

-Yes, unlike Gozo Channel it is possible to book in advance via the websites.
-It’s only really necessary if you’re travelling at busy times such as high summer, or carnival weekend etc. Otherwise, you can turn up 15 minutes before departure and buy a ticket at the terminal.
+Yes, unlike Gozo Channel it is possible to book in advance via the website.
+It’s advisable to book if you need to travel at peak times.
+Coming from Malta to Gozo that’s high summer between 9am and 11am, and from Gozo to Malta it’s before 9am on weekdays or after 4pm on a Sunday evening.
+At other times you can usually turn up 15 minutes before departure and buy a ticket at the terminal.

 How much does the Malta to Gozo fast ferry cost?